-Stem: Often times, a stem, instead of a mount plate, are used to attach the wheel to the leg.
+Oftentimes, a stem, instead of a mounting plate, are used to attach the wheel to the leg.
 The stem is inserted into the chair leg and into a housing that helps keep it securely in place.

-Hood: Some casters feature a hood that acts as a fender to hide all the dirt and debris that the casters collects as it rolls.
+Some casters feature a hood that acts as a fender to hide all the dirt and debris that the casters collect as it rolls.
 While it is a handy addition, it doesn’t actually contribute to the function of the caster.

 How to Measure Grip Ring Stem

 When you are ordering replacement casters, it is important to take accurate measurements to ensure that you get the right product the first time and don’t have to pay any return or handling fees.
 When it comes to measuring a grip ring stem, you will want to find the diameter of the head of the stem and the base.